TooSpeedy/Dexcom-ESP32-LED-Matrix/README.md

 # Dexcom ESP

 The object of this project is to display Dexcom readings on an LED matrix.
-It uses an £SP32 and checks the Dexcom share enpoint for readings.
+It uses an £SP32 and checks the Dexcom share endpoint for readings.
 It will auto update every "x" mins and display it on an always on LED matrix display.

-I've only started workingo n this project so there is lots more to do.
+I've only started workingo on this project so there is lots more to do.

 ## Bits to Change